-Sweaty feet is one of the biggest problems police officers, soldiers, hunters, and people who work all day face with their boots.
+Sweaty feet is one of the biggest problems police officers, soldiers, hunters, and people who work all day have with their boots.
 Not only is it uncomfortable, but heat and sweat creates the perfect breeding ground for bacteria and fungus, which can cause itching, peeling, cracking, odor, and pain.

 #1 – Choose The Right Boots

 If you work in a high-temperature environment and there is very little chance that you will encounter puddles or other water sources, you should forego the waterproof boots and instead choose warm weather options such as military boots, summer boots, or a lightweight general purpose boot.
 Any of these options are more breathable and lightweight, so they will keep your feet much cooler than their heavier waterproof or insulated counterparts.

 #2 – Wear Absorbent Socks

 If your feet continue to sweat, even after switching to a lightweight, breathable boot, then make sure you invest in some quality, absorbent socks.
 Cotton is a popular material but is not the best choice for hot feet!
 The goal is to wick the moisture away from your feet to help prevent athlete’s foot, odor, and blisters.
 Better materials include merino wool, polyester, Coolmax, Olefin, and DryMax or a combination of these.
 Even though your socks may end up damp at the end of the day, your feet should remain dry and comfortable.

 There is also no reason why you can’t bring extra socks and change them as needed throughout the day when you need a dry pair.